Ironem/LabsPFE/README.md

 With this repository, teachers can push their lab in this project in order to be used by students during the lab.

 ## How to push your lab?
 In order to put your lab in release you need to push your lab with a tag.
+A push with a tag will create automatically a new release with the tag.
+Although if the tag already exists it will overwrite on the existing release.

 For example:
 ```sh